 Innovative and circular solutions are high on our agenda and something we continuously work with when it comes to reducing, reusing and recycling waste like plastic, paper, cardboard and the like at our production facilities.

 If you want to know how we work with food waste, click right here.

 At all of our Danish production facilities local action plans have been developed.
 The plans aim to realise our reduction and recycling targets, taking into account national requirements and waste management systems.
 Our facilities have an ongoing cooperation with our Danish waste management company on ways to reduce waste and/or increase recycling.

-About two thirds of the combustible waste from our Danish abattoirs and factories is plastic waste, and 90 per cent of the plastic waste is either mixed types of plastic or contaminated with meat juice and therefore unsuitable for recycling in the current Danish systems.
-In 2020/21, we made a new demand on our Danish waste management suppliers to provide a solution for how to reuse contaminated plastic, and we partnered with a supplier to further develop potential solutions.
+About two-thirds of the combustible waste from our Danish production facilities is plastic waste, and 90 per cent of this plastic waste is either mixed types of plastic or contaminated with meat juice, which makes it unsuitable for recycling in current Danish systems.
+So in our production facility in Aalborg and Kolding, we have developed a process that enables recycling of the blue plastic bags that are used to cover and transport meat.

-We will reduce the volume of suitable combustible waste from our production facilities that is suitable for incineration by 40% by 2029/30 relative to a 2020/21 baseline.
+We aim to reduce the volume of waste from our production facilities that is suitable for incineration by 40% by 2029/30 relative to a 2020/21 baseline.

 The share of waste used for material recovery was 28 per cent in 2022/23.
 The target is 80 per cent in 2029/30.